/r/Python/

 1.5M members

 r/Python is a subreddit with 1.5M members.
-The most common kinds of discussions are advice requests and ideas, and the community frequently discusses python, looking for a, looking, tired, and ai, and they frequently recommend/review python ide, gui library, and ide.
+The most common kinds of discussions are advice requests and self-promotion, and the community frequently discusses python, looking for a, looking, tired, and tool, and they frequently recommend/review python ide, gui library, and ide.

 The largest Python community for Reddit!
 Stay up to date with the latest news, packages, and meta information relating to the Python programming language. --- If you have questions or are new to Python use r/LearnPython